Eartheater (musician)

-Alexandra Drewchin (Александра Дрючин; born March 16, 1989), known professionally as Eartheater, is an American multi-instrumentalist, producer, composer and vocalist.
-Born in Pennsylvania to a Russian father and a British mother, she has been performing since 2009, and is currently based in Queens, New York.
+Alexandra Audrey Drewchin (Александра Дрючин; born March 16, 1989), known professionally as Eartheater, is an American singer, songwriter, multi-instrumentalist, and producer.
+Born in Pennsylvania to a Russian father and an English mother, she has been performing since 2009, and is currently based in Queens, New York.
 Her music has been released on independent labels Hausu Mountain and PAN.

 Career

+Eartheater has said that her stage name was inspired by a character eating earth in Gabriel García Márquez's novel One Hundred Years of Solitude.
+After combining the words "earth" and "eater" into "Eartheater", she realized that the name also reads as "ear theater", a deliberate double meaning reflecting her interest in linguistic ambiguity and hidden wordplay.
+She has also noted that the name contains additional embedded words, including "e-art" and "heater", allowing for yet another interpretation ("e-art heater").

 Eartheater has released five full-length solo albums and one mixtape.
 Metalepsis (March 2015) and RIP Chrysalis (November 2015) were released on the Chicago-based label Hausu Mountain.
 Reviewing her first album, Colin Joyce of Pitchfork noted that "Metalepsis is music that's built to overwhelm and envelop you, and maybe even, as Drewchin's moniker suggests, swallow worlds whole."

 Irisiri (June 2018) was released on Berlin-based PAN.
-Andrew Ryce of Resident Advisor described the album as "baffling and inspired in equal measure", and Pitchfork named it one of "the best experimental albums of 2018."
+Andrew Ryce of Resident Advisor described the album as "baffling and inspired in equal measure", and Pitchfork named it one of "the best experimental albums of 2018".

-After contributing a new one-off track to a Doom Trip compilation in April, Eartheater announced in August 2019 that she would release the mixtape Trinity in October 2019 via her own imprint, Chemical X. In December of the same year, she released a collaborative EP with LEYA titled Angel Lust for PAN.
+After contributing a new one-off track to a Doom Trip compilation in April, Eartheater announced in August 2019 that she would release the mixtape Trinity in October 2019 via her own imprint, Chemical X.

 In May 2020, Eartheater shared the single "Below the Clavicle", which was later included on her fourth album, Phoenix: Flames Are Dew Upon My Skin, released through PAN on October 2, 2020.
 The album was mostly created over a ten-week artist residency in Zaragoza, Spain, drawing inspiration from the Earth's geology.

 Her album Powders was released on September 20, 2023.
-Its sister album, Aftermath, is scheduled to release this year.
-To promote the album, Eartheater embarked on the "Powders Tour" which included stops in festivals such as Coachella in California and Primavera Sound in Barcelona.
+To promote the album, Eartheater embarked on the Powders Tour which included stops in festivals such as Coachella in California and Primavera Sound in Barcelona.